If you die, your student loan debt may be the last thing on the mind of a parent or spouse.

 Eventually, it’s a debt the survivors will have to deal with — either by making payments, asking for the loan to be discharged or have the borrower’s estate pay it.

-Whether or not a survivor has to repay a student loan depends on the type of loan, if they’re a co-signer on the loan, and state laws on community property, among other factors.
+Whether or not a survivor has to repay a student loan depends on the type of loan, if there’s a co-signer on the loan, and the state laws on community property, among other factors.

 Here’s a breakdown of how student loans are repaid if the borrower dies.

 Several things determine if a spouse is liable for student loan debt.

 They’re typically not liable because no debt can be inherited.

 Living in a community property state, however, can typically make a spouse liable for a spouse’s debt, whether their name was on the original loan or not.